Chemotherapy uses anti cancer (cytotoxic) drugs to destroy brain tumour cells. The drugs circulate throughout your body in the bloodstream.

 You might have chemotherapy:

-- after surgery for some types of brain tumour, to try and stop it coming back
+- after surgery for some types of brain tumour such as gliomas

-- if you have a brain tumour that has come back after treatment
+- for a brain tumour that has come back after treatment

 How often you have chemotherapy